DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 title: "Teach pupils with special educational needs and disabilities"
 heading: "Teach pupils with special educational needs and disabilities"
 description: |-
-  Find out how you can teach pupils with special educational needs and disabilities and how to become a special educational needs coordinator (SENCO).
+  Find out how you can teach pupils with special educational needs and disabilities (SEND) and how to become a special educational needs coordinator (SENCO).
 date: "2021-05-07"
 image: "static/images/content/hero-images/0032.jpg"
 promo_content: